dustinspecker/austin/README.md

 ### spiedFunction.returns(value)

-Returns spiedFunction for easy chaining with [withArgs](https://github.com/dustinspecker/austin#spiedfunctionwithargsparams).

 When spiedFunction is called, it will return `value` instead of executing the original function.

+Note: returns spiedFunction for easy chaining with [withArgs](#spiedfunctionwithargsparams).

 #### value